 ● Use a gas preservation system

-A gas preservation system works by inserting a gas, usually argon, into the bottle.
-These gasses are inert, which means that they do not interact with the wine, but offer a protective layer by taking the place of oxygen.
+A gas preservation system works by inserting a special gas, usually argon or nitrogen, into the bottle.
+These gasses are inert, which means they do not interact with the wine, but offer a protective layer over the wine by taking the place of oxygen.
 These preservation systems can be pricey and you might not find yourself using them that often, so it’s important to consider the pros and cons before making a purchase.

-Whether you use one of the suggestions above to prolong the life of your open wine or you just haven't invested in one of these options, there is another way to enjoy your open wine.
-Bring the wine back to life.
-In addition, you will get the added benefit of removing histamines and sulfites from your wine.
+Whether you use one of the suggestions above to prolong the life of your open wine or you just haven't yet invested in one of these options, there is another way to enjoy your open wine.
+There are now exciting new products that can actually bring the wine back to life.
+Additionally, these new products have the added benefit of removing histamines and sulfites from your wine.

 ● Use PureWine products

-If you’re looking for a reusable gadget, PureWine has you covered.
-The Phoenix™ offers the same advantages as The Wave, but it’s also eco-friendly.
+If you’re looking for a reusable whole-bottle purifier, PureWine has a terrific product for you, The Phoenix™.
+It offers the same advantages as The Wave, but it’s also eco-friendly.
 With these products, you can say goodbye to worrying about leftover bottles of wine.

 Saving Opened Wine - Conclusion

-While drinking wine is a pleasurable experience, we understand that having leftover wine by the end of the night is not that uncommon.
-Hopefully, this article has helped you understand how to properly store each type of wine after and before opening to keep it fresh for as long as possible.
+While drinking wine is a pleasurable experience, we understand that having leftover wine by the end of the night is a very common experience.
+Hopefully, this article has helped you understand how to properly store each type of wine after opening to keep it fresh for as long as possible.

-There are a variety of different tricks and gadgets that can help you extend the life of an opened bottle of wine, depending on the style you enjoy the most and your budget.
-If you’re looking for a product than can aerate and purify a wine, while also being able to revive a leftover bottle that has stayed in your fridge for a little longer than expected, then PureWine is here to cover your demands.
+There are a variety of different tricks and products that can help you extend the life of an opened bottle of wine, depending on the style you enjoy the most and your budget.
+If you’re looking for a product that can aerate and purify a wine, while also being able to revive a leftover bottle that has stayed in your fridge for a little longer than expected, then a whole line of PureWine products is available for you.
 Cheers!